Ria424/developers-animatesdk-docs/Document_object/Document47.md

 #### Description

-Method; disables the specified filter in the Filters list.
+Method; Disables the specified filter in the Filters list.

 #### Example